 All content must be released under a Creative Commons Attribution-Sharealike or Creative Commons Attribute license.
 (The Creative Commons Zero waiver is okay, too!).
 Each entrant must only submit content they have created themselves, and all submissions must adhere to the Ubuntu Code of Conduct.

-The winners will be featured in the Ubuntu 18.04 LTS release this April!
+The winning collection will be included in the Ubuntu 18.10 release on October 18th, 2018!

 View more blog posts...